Charles Louis Alphonse Laveran: Early life and education

 Alphonse Laveran was born at Boulevard Saint-Michel in Paris, to parents Louis Théodore Laveran and Marie-Louise Anselme Guénard de la Tour Laveran.
 He was an only son and had an older sister.
 His family was in a military environment.
 His father was an army doctor and a professor of military medicine and epidemiology at the medical school, École de Val-de-Grâce in Paris.
 His mother was the daughter of an army commander.

 At a young age, his family moved to Metz in northeast France where his father became professor at the military hospital.
 At age five, the family moved to Blida in Algeria, North Africa.
-1856, he returned to Paris for education, and completed his higher education from Collège Sainte-Barbe and obtained the bachelor's degree inscience (baccalaureate) from the Lycée Louis-le-Grand.
+1856, he returned to Paris for education, and completed his higher education from Collège Sainte-Barbe and obtained the bachelor's degree in science (baccalaureate) from the Lycée Louis-le-Grand.
 Following his father he chose military medicine and entered the public health schools, simultaneously at École Impériale du Service de Santé Militaire (Saint Martin Military Hospital) in Paris and the Faculté de Médecine (Department of Medicine) of the University of Strasbourg in 1863.
 In 1866, he became a resident medical student in the Strasbourg civil hospitals.
-In 1867, he submitted a thesis titled Recherches expérimentals sur la régénération des nerfs (Research Experiments on the Regeneration of Nerves) by which he earned his medical degree from the University of Strasbourg.
+In 1867, he submitted a thesis titled Recherches expérimentales sur la régénération des nerfs (Research Experiments on the Regeneration of Nerves) by which he earned his medical degree from the University of Strasbourg.